 - where you intend to live in future

-- whether you have been 'habitually resident' in the UK in the past.
+- if you have been habitually resident in the UK in the past

-You may be eligible for council housing if you normally live in the UK and:
+You may be eligible for council housing if you normally live in the UK and you:

-- you have indefinite leave to remain in the UK (settled status) and are living in the UK, Eire, the Channel Islands or the Isle of Man
+- have indefinite leave to remain in the UK (settled status) and live in the UK, Eire, the Channel Islands or the Isle of Man

-- you are worker from the European Economic Area (EEA) (the EU plus Iceland, Norway and Liechtenstein)
+- are a worker from the European Economic Area (EEA) (the EU plus Iceland, Norway and Liechtenstein)

-- you have been given either exceptional leave to remain, discretionary leave or humanitarian protection, as long as this status was not given with the condition that you have 'no recourse to public funds'
+- have exceptional leave to remain, discretionary leave or humanitarian protection, as long as your immigration status doesn't specify that you should have no recourse to public funds

-Most asylum seekers don't qualify for council housing.
-If you are seeking asylum, you may be entitled to help from the UK Border Agency.
-In some circumstances – for example, if you have children or special support needs – you may be able to get help from social services.
+Asylum seekers don't qualify for council housing.
+You may be entitled to help from UK Visas and Immigration.
+If you have children, a disability or special support needs, you may be able to get help from social services.

 People from abroad applying for a transfer

-If the council says it has no obligation to offer you council housing, get advice to see if you can challenge the decision.
-An adviser may be able to help you put together your case and explain whether any of the following options might be appropriate:
+Get advice if the council says it has no obligation to offer you council housing.
+An adviser may be able to help you:

-- Make a fresh application for council housing.
-You can make a new application for council housing if your circumstances change.
-This may be worthwhile if your immigration status changes after a time in the UK.
+You can make a new application for council housing if your circumstances or immigration status changes